hmcts/opal-user-service/README.md

 This will start the API container exposing the application's port (set to `4555` in this template app).
+The database is available on `jdbc:postgresql://localhost:5433/opal-user-db` with username and password `opal-user`.

 In order to test if the application is up, you can call its health endpoint: